AasrithaBhamidipati/RackTrackManagement/replit.md

 - Sufficient storage for model files and temporary processing

 ## Recent Changes
+- June 24, 2025: Updated About page layout to use 90% viewport width for full-screen viewing
+  - Changed all containers from 1200px max-width to 90vw for better space utilization
+  - Increased grid gaps for better spacing with wider layout
+  - Updated responsive breakpoints for optimal mobile display
+  - Applied user preference for maximum content display across full page width
 - June 24, 2025: Enhanced About page background with subtle gradients and geometric patterns
   - Added multi-layered gradient background from white to light blue tones
   - Implemented subtle radial gradient overlays for visual depth